iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 ----------

 Based on the two requirements above we split the tax and transfer system into a set of small functions.
 Each function calculates one clearly defined variable (identical to the function's name) and returns it as a :class:`Series`.
-Arguments of a function are typically either a user-provided input variable (e.g. `bruttolohn_m`) or the output of another function.
-The only other potential additional arguments are parameters of the tax and transfer system, which are pre-defined.
+Typically, function arguments are either user-provided input variables (e.g. `bruttolohn_m`) or outputs of other functions in the taxes and transfers system.
+The only other potential additional arguments are parameters of the taxes and transfers system, which are pre-defined.

 GETTSIM is able to calculate the variables a researcher is interested in by starting with the input variables and calling the required functions in a correct order.
 This is